Enter your ZIP to

 What are Palladian Windows?

+A Palladian window is a type of architectural window inspired by the Italian architect Andrea Palladio, who heavily incorporated the windows into his namesake Palladian architectural style during the mid-16th century.
 Palladian windows are large windows that are divided into three vertical, rectangular sections.
 The center section is often the largest piece and it is topped with an arched window and a keystone, while the flanking rectangular windows are often narrower.
 The entire window is often surrounded by decorative molding.

 arched window

-Palladian windows can be seen boldly prominent on large homes with living spaces facing sprawling, natural features or as part of a dining room or kitchen for added ambiance.
+Palladian windows can be seen on large homes with living spaces facing sprawling, natural features or as part of a dining room or kitchen for added ambiance.
 Many homeowners love these windows because of their elegance, timeless style, and ability to bring natural light into the home.

 Benefits of Palladian Windows